x-awaken/llmui/README.md

 ## install

 1. locally
-   1. install dependencies by "pip install -r requirement.txt"
+   1. install dependencies by '''pip install -r requirement.txt'''
    1. copy the llmui.py in your work directory
-   2. run the command "streamlit run llmui.py"
+   2. run the command '''streamlit run llmui.py'''

 ## how to use